Taxation of international executives

 For the purposes of taxation, how is an individual defined as a resident of Belgium?

-A resident of Belgium is defined as a person who has his/her family home in Belgium.
-If a person does not have his/her family home in Belgium, he/she will be considered as a resident or the place from where he/she manages his/her personal wealth/business/occupation is located in Belgium.
+A resident of Belgium is defined as a person who has their family home in Belgium.
+If a person does not have their family home in Belgium, they will be considered as a resident if the place from where they manage their personal wealth/business/occupation is located in Belgium.
 Persons registered in the Civil Register are presumed to be resident, unless the contrary is proven.
 Persons are irrevocably presumed to be resident of Belgium when their family lives in Belgium.

 Foreign nationals qualifying for the expatriate special income tax regime are deemed to be non-residents for income tax purposes.